 In this role, you help homeowners or commercial property owners market and sell their homes.
 You’ll need to understand pricing trends in an area and the amenities buyers are looking for so you know what will help a property sell.

-Having listings also helps to market a real estate professional and sometimes aligns them with buyers, too.
-So, if you want to pursue listings as a primary focus for your business, don’t be surprised to find yourself helping some buyers find the home or commercial property of their dreams as well.
+Having listings also helps market a real estate professional and sometimes aligns them with buyers.
+So, if you want to pursue listings as a primary focus for your business, don’t be surprised to find yourself helping some buyers find the home or commercial property of their dreams.

 Appraiser

-Many real estate licensees also become appraisers, or those who verify the value of a home, land parcel, or commercial property during or before a transaction.
-To become an appraiser requires additional education, but many will get a real estate license first, which allows them to research and understand market dynamics, creating a good foundation for learning what influences the value of a property.
+Many real estate licensees also become appraisers or verify the value of a home, land parcel, or commercial property during or before a transaction.
+Becoming an appraiser requires additional education, but many will get a real estate license first, which allows them to research and understand market dynamics, creating a good foundation for learning what influences the value of a property.

 Having a real estate license can expose you to several different career paths.
-Most people who succeed in real estate are self-driven and appreciate the low start-up costs and unlimited potential in the field.
+Most people who succeed in real estate are self-driven and appreciate the field's low start-up costs and unlimited potential.